 This photo album contains a single gallery of reptiles, placed in Order Squamata, that I photographed in their natural habitats.
 The gallery features colubrids, viper, elapid and boa.
-See Taxonomy note at the end of this page.
+See the Taxonomy note at the end of this page.

 All featured species are ‘Red List 2019’ assessed as ‘Least Concern’.

-Colubrids are the largest snake family with nearly 2000 species; mostly non-venomous, although some Asian genera have caused human fatalities.
+Colubrids are the largest snake family with nearly 2000 species, mostly non-venomous, although some Asian genera have caused human fatalities.

-Oriental Whip Snake is a diurnal, arboreal species found in many habitats including urban and rural gardens but prefers forest edge.
+Oriental Whip Snake is a diurnal, arboreal species found in many habitats, including urban and rural gardens but prefers forest edge.
 I photographed the species in Singapore’s Botanical Garden and the forest on Coney Island.
 Feed on vertebrates, including small nesting birds, lizards, and frogs.

 Striped Bronzeback is a non-venomous, long slender snake with large eyes.
-It is diurnal and arboreal but often comes to ground in secondary growth, forest, and scrubland habitat.
+It is diurnal and arboreal but often comes to the ground in secondary growth, forest, and scrubland habitat.
 They feed on frogs, lizards, and possibly young birds.